dzid26/StepperServoCAN/README.md

 Many other parameters are not used and are slated for removal.

 ### Calibration and first run
-- On first start defualt parameters are loaded and then calibrated and stored in eeprom.
+1. On first start defualt parameters are loaded to be later stored in Flash.
-- During first start two phases are briefly actuated and `motorParams.motorWiring` state is automatically determined based on angle sensor movement. (you will know if this parameter is incorrect, if phases will be audibly actuated in wrong order).
-This corresponds to
+2. During first start two phases are briefly actuated and based on angle sensor movement `motorParams.motorWiring` is determined automatically.
-- Next the display will prompt to calibrate the motor.
-Press `Enter` to start calibration.
-The motor will be calibrated and values stored.
-Press `Enter` again to exit calibration mode.
+3. Next the controller automatically waits (blue LED on) for the user to confirm sensor calibration.
+Press `Fcn` button to start calibration.
+The motor will be calibrated and values stored in Flash.
+Calibration can be repeated any time by long pressing `Fcn` button until first short blink of the blue LED.
-- Actuator parameters need to be specified for CANbus signal units to be converted from actuator output domain to the motor domain.
-Change gearbox and final gear ratios in `firmware/actuator_config.h` file: `rated_current`, `rated_torque`, `motor_gearbox_ratio`, `final_drive_ratio`.
-Rebuild firmware and upload to the board.
+4. Actuator physical values (gearing, torque, current, etc) need to be specified `firmware/actuator_config.h`.
+It affectes signal values read from CANbus to internal control.
+CANbus values are represented in actuator domain (i.e. considering motor gearbox).
+Change gearbox and final gear ratios in `firmware/actuator_config.h` file.
+Available parameters are `rated_current`, `rated_torque`, `motor_gearbox_ratio`, `final_drive_ratio`.
-- Depending on mounting orientation and gearing the motor rotation direction might be reversed.
-If this is the case, reverse the motor direction by navigating on display menu to `Rotation` and changing the parameter.
-This corresponds to `SystemParams.dirRotation` in the code.
+5. Depending on mounting orientation and gearing the motor rotation direction might be reversed.
+If this is the case, reverse the motor direction ~~by navigating on display menu to `Rotation` and changing the parameter.~~ This corresponds to `SystemParams.dirRotation` in the code.
-- Extract of angle calibration curve from flash:
+6. Ądditionally one can extract sensor calibration values (point 3) from the Flash using `readCalibration.py`:
 - ![CalibrationPlot](https://user-images.githubusercontent.com/841061/201538086-d977bde9-2bf5-4cec-ac3b-eec80bb5fbd9.png)
 ### CAN interface
 Actuator accepts commands via CANbus as defined by `dbc` file in [Retropilot/Opendbc/ocelot_controls.dbc](https://github.com/RetroPilot/opendbc/blob/Ocelot-steering-dev/ocelot_controls.dbc)